Q-tech-info/Q-White-paper-1.0/README.md

 Developing specialized quantum circuits for ECDLP.
 Investigating and implementing a hybrid quantum-classical approach for cryptographic challenges.

-Develop a  DeSci project funding stategy for further research.
+Develop a  DeSci project funding stategy to provide a sustainable foundation for advancing  research.